AndreaB2000/ASW-project/docs/report.md

 ### Git branches

+We decided to adhere to the [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model.
 In addition to the "main" and the "dev" branches, possible "feature" and "refactor" branches have been created to implement project requirements.

 ### Build automation

 Npm features has been used for build automation.
-In particular, many custom npm scripts has been develop to ease application development.
-The main 2 are `build` and `serve`.
+In particular, many custom npm scripts has been developed to ease application development.
+The main 2 are `build` and `serve` that respectively build the application and serve it in development mode.

 #### Build